RasaHQ/rasa-custom-printer-component/readme.md

 components add features in the pipeline but it will also serve as a nice introduction on how to create custom components.

+Note that this tutorial was made with Rasa version 1.10.0 in mind.

 ## Example Project

-You can clone the repository found [here]() if you'd like to be able to run the same project.
+You can clone the repository found [here](https://github.com/RasaHQ/rasa-custom-printer-componen) if you'd like to be able to run the same project.
 The repository contains a relatively small rasa project; we're only dealing with four intents and one entity.
 Here's some of the files in the project: